TopCS/mod_audio_stream/README.md

 A FreeSWITCH module that streams L16 audio from a channel to a websocket endpoint.
 If websocket sends back responses (eg. JSON) it can be effectively used with ASR engines such as IBM Watson etc., or any other purpose you find applicable.

+This module now includes a lightweight voice activity detector that suppresses low-energy noise by replacing silent frames with zeroed audio.
+The continuous stream required by recognizers such as Dialogflow is preserved while reducing unnecessary background noise.

 ### Update (22/2/2025)

 #### :rocket: **Introducing Bi-Directional Streaming with automatic playback**